It’s hard to believe Flea’s nearly starting sixth form.

 Flea is excited about the idea of moving back to Brighton.
 The city has great weather, music, concerts, beaches and a diverse community.

 Although the application deadlines had passed, Flea managed to apply to two sixth form colleges, and was offered places at both.
-The plan would be for Flea to finish her GCSEs in Lancashire, then move to Sussex just before she starts sixth form college.
+The plan would be for Flea to finish her GCSEs in Lancashire, then move to Sussex just before starting sixth form college.